autograms/autograms/docs/index.md

       )
 ```

-Another equivalent way to code in AutoGRAMS compiled form python uses a while loop for the last node instead of a self-transition.
+Another equivalent way to code in AutoGRAMS compiled from Python uses a while loop for the last node instead of a self-transition.

 ```
 exec_node(